abbyli-88/SimpleCRMAPI/README.md

 ## Assumptions & Specifications
+ * User authentication is not required.
+API Gateway in this project has been set to No Auth.
  * Each customer has a unique customer id and customer id cannot be changed.
  * For security concerns, a VPC was introducted to this project.
+Since only a few lambda functions, one API gateway, and one single DynamoDB are introducted in this project, no VPC is created for simplicity.
+Other considerations include, interactions between API gateway, lambda functions, and DynamoDB table are protected by IAM roles.
+For future development, if Lambda functions need to access other resources, such as EC2 instances, RDS instances, or other AWS resources running inside a VPC, then the Lambda functions need to be placed inside of the VPC and access to DynamoDB can be granted by providing a VPC Endpoint or a NAT Gateway.
+ * The ideal
  * Security
      * API Gateway
           * api_gateway_cloudwatch_global role is assigned to API Gateway to allow API to mainly create log stream and pug logs to CloudWatch.